MaintainersWanted/soap-dust/README.md

 As surprising as it might seem, soap-dust does not handle arrays very nicely for now :(

-To pass an array as a parameter to a soap method, you will have to either encapsulate each of your array elements inside a separate *ComposedValue* with fake names or put each element of your array in the *ComposedValue*.
+To pass an array as a parameter to a SOAP method, you will have to either encapsulate each of your array elements inside a separate *ComposedValue* with fake names or put each element of your array in the *ComposedValue*.

 For instance if the method *m* takes a parameter *p* of type array (of strings), then one can make a call like this :